viraka/Electron-Tinkerhub-SaturdayHacknight/README.md

 # Personal Diary
 This Project has brought to life an application made using ElectronJs which helps us write Our Personal Diary Writeups easily.🤩🤩
-Multiple Accounts can be used on the same machine to allow access to multiple users.😲 With Hashed passwords so no one can peep into your Diaries.😏😏
+Multiple Accounts can be used on the same machine to allow access to multiple users.😲 It Comes With Hashed passwords so no one can peep into your Diaries.😏😏

 ## Team members
 1. [Ghanashyam](https://github.com/Ghanashyam03)